SpareCores/sc-www/src/assets/articles/hetzner-new-cx-servers.md

 tags: [benchmark, performance, score, compute power, hcloud]
 ---

-Hetzner Cloud <a href="https://www.hetzner.com/news/new-cx-plans/" target="_blank" rel="noopener">announced</a>
+Hetzner Cloud recently <a href="https://www.hetzner.com/news/new-cx-plans/" target="_blank" rel="noopener">announced</a>
-new cloud plans in the CX line last month, and they also scheduled the deprecation of the previous generation of the CX servers by the end of the summer, so we were eager to look at the price and expected performance details of the old and the new servers at the same time, while we can.
+new cloud plans in the CX line and also scheduled the deprecation of the previous generation of the CX servers by the end of the summer.
+We were eager to compare the pricing and expected performance details of both the old and the new servers at the same time, while we still could.

-Spare Cores makes it easy to compare the pricing, hardware features and benchmark scores of any number of servers by selecting those on our <a href="/servers" target="_blank">server listing pages</a>
+Spare Cores makes it easy to compare the pricing, hardware features and benchmark scores of any number of servers.
+Simply select the servers on our <a href="/servers" target="_blank">server listing pages</a>
-(optionally after filtering for e.g. the Hetzner Cloud servers, and enabling to also show inactive servers), then clicking the "Compare" button.
+(e.g. you can filter for the Hetzner Cloud servers, and also include  inactive ones), then click the "Compare" button.
-To get you there faster, we have clicked around and hereby sharing the direct link to the <a href="/compare?instances=W3sidmVuZG9yIjoiaGNsb3VkIiwic2VydmVyIjoiY3gyMSJ9LHsidmVuZG9yIjoiaGNsb3VkIiwic2VydmVyIjoiY3gyMiJ9LHsidmVuZG9yIjoiaGNsb3VkIiwic2VydmVyIjoiY3B4MTEifSx7InZlbmRvciI6ImhjbG91ZCIsInNlcnZlciI6ImNheDExIn0seyJ2ZW5kb3IiOiJoY2xvdWQiLCJzZXJ2ZXIiOiJjY3gxMyJ9XQ%3D%3D" target="_blank">comparison page of all `hcloud` servers with 2 vCPUs and 2-4 GiB of memory</a>
+To save you time, we've provided a direct link to the <a href="/compare?instances=W3sidmVuZG9yIjoiaGNsb3VkIiwic2VydmVyIjoiY3gyMSJ9LHsidmVuZG9yIjoiaGNsb3VkIiwic2VydmVyIjoiY3gyMiJ9LHsidmVuZG9yIjoiaGNsb3VkIiwic2VydmVyIjoiY3B4MTEifSx7InZlbmRvciI6ImhjbG91ZCIsInNlcnZlciI6ImNheDExIn0seyJ2ZW5kb3IiOiJoY2xvdWQiLCJzZXJ2ZXIiOiJjY3gxMyJ9XQ%3D%3D" target="_blank">comparison page of all `hcloud` servers with 2 vCPUs and 2-4 GiB of memory</a>.
-(you can find some screenshots included from that page below).
+Screenshots from that page are also included below.

 ## Pricing

-Looking at the price change between the lowest end CX servers, it is trivial to see the good news: CX22 costs only 0.0052 EUR, while CX21 used to cost 0.0079 EUR per hour (not including VAT and the optional IPv4 pricing):
+The price change between the lowest-end CX servers brings good news: the CX22 costs only €0.0052, while the CX21 used to €cost 0.0079 per hour (excluding VAT and the optional IPv4 pricing):

 <div class="text-center m-2.5 mt-8 mb-6">
   <img class="zoomin w-full"